airbytehq/airbyte-protocol/readme.md

 ## Pull Requests Titles Must Conform to Conventional Commits Convention
 We are leveraging the [Release Please Action](https://github.com/marketplace/actions/release-please-action) to manage our version bumping and releasing.
-This action relies on the use of the [convential commits convention](https://www.conventionalcommits.org/en/v1.0.0/) to determine whether to bump major, minor, or patch versions.
+This action relies on the use of the [conventional commits convention](https://www.conventionalcommits.org/en/v1.0.0/) to determine whether to bump major, minor, or patch versions.
 Since we use squash merging, the only commits we see in our history are the titles of our pull requests.
 This is why we are following conventional commits for our pull request titling.
 Your actual commits do not need to follow this convention because they never show up in the git history.

 Here is a summary of what Release Please looks for in your pull request title.